 The project: context, activities and target groups

-During the WU’s subproject expert interviews with board members, CEOs, legal experts and head hunters, and literature studies were also used to explore the idealtypical and de facto practices of board nominations in Austria.
-The findings created the base for programming the prototype of an online simulation game allowing players to reflect their decisions while nominating new members to their company’s advisory board.
+During WU’s subproject, expert interviews with board members, CEOs, legal experts and head hunters as well as literature studies were drawn on to explore the idealtypical and de facto practices of board nominations in Austria.
+The findings provided the base for programming the prototype of an online simulation game allowing players to reflect their decisions while nominating new members to their company’s advisory board.
 Results of research and pre-testing were published and presented in articles and conferences to company representatives, researchers, and executive search consultants.

 The key objective of the project was to contribute to an effective implementation of policies and measures promoting women’s share in management and board positions in Austrian companies by identifying central barriers and mechanisms in company cultures, by facilitating an exchange of good practice among companies and by developing an online simulation game as an innovative tool for training and reflection.

 - Promoting long-term knowledge transfer and practice-oriented dialogue about measures aiming at gender-balanced representation and changes of company culture to companies and stakeholders and setting the political agenda for further measures;

 - Making subtle mechanisms of exclusion from board nominations visible, identify company characteristics in nomination practice and develop a tool for reflecting on gender-biased decisions;

 - Identifying role model companies for successful measures promoting gender-balance in management positions, studying supporting and hindering company cultures, setting impulses for change of company cultures within the studied organisations, and making good practice examples accessible including the generated insights on companies motivations, approaches, implementation processes and experiences.

 Key results, outcomes and lasting impact